 Contrarily, most of the vets came home, stopped using heroin, and went back to their lives with family and friends.
 Why weren’t they addicts?
 Alexander argues it is because they had a happy environment to live in so they could stop using drugs quite easily.
 In other words, they went from the “isolated cage” to the “happy cage.”

 He states that addiction is based upon your cage and not necessarily a chemical that hijacks your brain and theorizes that the answer to addiction is not sobriety, but human connection.

 Disconnection and Addiction: Getting to the Heart of the Matter

 Could it be that simple?
 Does disconnection really affect people so negatively?
 Can people stop using drugs simply by getting in touch with their own feelings and other people?

 Currently, we live in a society that has cut the cords of connection by breeding a lot of greed, materialism, competition, and offering a parody of reality through the Internet.
 Look around and be honest: people feel disconnected, isolated, and bored and many turn to whatever makes them feel anything better than dead inside.

-It’s time to reconnect with ourselves and others, to form meaningful bonds with loved ones, friends, neighbors and so on.
-Then, maybe less people will act out on addiction and feel like the rats in the second experiment: content, loved, important and worthy.
+It’s time to reconnect with ourselves and others, to form meaningful bonds with loved ones, friends, neighbors, and so on.
+Then, maybe fewer people will act out on addiction and instead feel content, loved, important and worthy.
 As Hari so movingly put it: